chadpark07/recipe-investigation/README.md

   frameborder="0"
 ></iframe>

-A permutation test, shuffling on the ‘rating’ column, is run 1000 times to generate 1000 test statistics under the null.
+A permutation test, shuffling on the `rating` column, is run 1000 times to generate 1000 test statistics under the null.
 With an observed statistic of 0.16, p-value of 0.0, and under the significance level of 0.01, we can **reject the null** hypothesis stating that the missingness of rating does not depend on the number of ingredients in a recipe.
 We can conclude that the rating is **MAR dependent** on the number of ingredients in a recipe.

 ## **Hypothesis Testing**